CASTING

 CASTING NOTES

 Clara’s character needs to exist as a counterpoint to the mainstream world of classical ballet and the “typical ballerina girl”.
 There is an emphasis in classical ballet on the feminine, the traditional, the polished and refined, the straight lines and rigid movement language, the outgoing and charismatic personalities, the bright colors and make-up covered presentation, the perfectionism and dedication, and the smile on the face that covers any sense of weakness and fragility that is underneath.
+This is defintley a generalization, but I still think it’s helpful to think about this as one end of the spectrum of personalities.

 I like to look at some of these references side by side to feel that tension between the two.
+The mainstrem ballet/influencer world on the right, and the panicky, loner that Clara is on the left.

 TOM